What if money appeared out of thin air to let you keep doing what you started at Blacks Run cleanup?

 Federal Level Success: Finding The Money.

 Figure 1: These economists were closely connected to the Coalition and our street renaming.
-Stephanie Kelton provided pamphletts explaining the nature of money as it related to the 50th anniversary of the March on Washington for Jobs and Freedom which coincided with the August 13th, 2013, vote to rename Cantrell Avenue to Martin Luther King, Jr. Way.
+Stephanie Kelton provided pamphlets explaining the nature of money as it related to the 50th anniversary of the March on Washington for Jobs and Freedom which coincided with the August 13th, 2013, vote to rename Cantrell Avenue to Martin Luther King, Jr. Way.

 Can we try it out?